 Face it, life is uncertain.
 We cannot know the future, but that doesn’t mean we should just throw caution to the wind and let come what may.
-There are some areas of life where we can take steps to reduce certain risks by exercising good common sense.
+In some areas of life, we can take steps to reduce certain risks by exercising good common sense.

 Dear Mary: This has been bugging me: At my bank’s ATM, there is a big trashcan where everyone throws away their receipt/transaction slips.
 It seems like a bad idea to toss them away since they show the balance and transaction info.
 But being cautious means I end up with an overstuffed, cluttered wallet.
 Do I need to save them, and what’s the best way to get rid of them?
 Rob

-Dear Rob: Always take your receipts with you; never leave them at the ATM or use the trash can there.
-You’ll need them when you receive your bank statement to verify that all your deposits and withdrawals were posted correctly to your account.
-Keep your receipts in chronological order in the pocket of your checkbook, wallet, or handbag or any place that is convenient.
+Always take your receipts with you; never leave them at the ATM or use the trash can there.
+When you receive your bank statement, you’ll need them to verify that all your deposits and withdrawals were posted correctly to your account.
+Keep your receipts in chronological order in the pocket of your checkbook, wallet, or handbag, or any place that is convenient.
 Just make sure you always put that receipt in the same place so that it becomes a useful habit.
 Banks do make mistakes, and those little slips may be your only proof.

 That said, once everything checks out, get rid of them.
 As with any financial document, the safest way to get rid of ATM receipts is with a paper shredder.
 If you don’t have one, I highly recommend you get a good home shredder.
 Until then, it is okay to simply tear them up before tossing.
 Since they don’t list your account number or other highly sensitive information, the slips don’t represent a critical concern.

 Dear Mary: Thank goodness that I get your EC in my inbox everyday, and follow you on Facebook.
-Our newspaper just went under, where we have read your column, daily.
+Our newspaper just went under, where we have read your column, daily for many years!
 It’s a sad day in my little town.
 Barbara

 But thank goodness you are here with me online.
 I hope that many others, like you, who read EC in their print papers will do likewise.

 Stick close, I’m not going anywhere anytime soon!
-We’ll make it through these difficult days, just as we have so many times in the past.
+We’ll make it through these difficult days as we have done so many times.
 Thanks for letting me know.
-It is great to hear from you!
+It was great to hear from you!

-Dear Monique: Congratulations!
+Congratulations!
 You are right on the money.
-You do need to create your wills stating how you want your assets distributed and name who will become legal guardians of your child, (plus an alternate in case your first choice isn’t available) if you should die together.
+You do need to create your Wills stating how you want your assets distributed and name who will become legal guardians of your child, (plus an alternate in case your first choice isn’t available) if you should die together.

 If a court ever needs to step in and appoint a guardian, the judge will appoint the person you nominated in your will—unless it is not in the best interests of your child(ren) for some reason.